microsoft/ApplicationInsights-JS/AISKU/README.md

 Application Insights AI SKU is a package that combines commonly used packages for Web scenarios.
-Refer to [ApplicationInsights-JS](https://github.com/microsoft/applicationinsights-js) for more details on getting started.
+Refer to [our GitHub page](https://github.com/microsoft/applicationinsights-js) for more details on getting started.